vobyjs/oby/readme.md

 #### `$.with`

-This function allows you to create a function for executing code as if it was a child of the computation active when the function was originally created.
+This function allows you to create a function for executing code as if it was a child of the owner/computation active when the function was originally created.

-- **Note**: this is an advanced function intended mostly for internal usage.
+- **Note**: This is an advanced function intended mostly for internal usage.

 Interface: